Skip to main content

 ModelBest forSpeedCostNotes

-Claude Opus 4.6Complex reasoning, high-stakes tasksModerate$$Most capable Claude model.
+Claude Opus 4.8Complex reasoning, high-stakes tasksModerate$Most capable Opus model.
+1M token context window with adaptive thinking.
 Best for difficult problems that defeat Sonnet.
-Opus 4.7 is also available as an explicit model choice.

 Claude Sonnet 4.6Everyday work, coding, analysisFast$Recommended default.
 Excellent balance of capability and speed.